History of Framingham

 Post Revolutionary War

-Following the Revolutionary War, Framingham became a stopping place for the Stage Coach line, which allowed business to prosper in the centre common area.
+Following the Revolutionary War, Framingham became a stopping place for the Stage Coach line, which allowed businesses to prosper in the centre common area.
 The steam engine soon followed and was built through the less-developed south end of the city, which led to a growth of business and industrial activity in the downtown area.

 Industry in Framingham

 Industry in Framingham has grown and changed dramatically from John Stone’s grist mill in the 1690s.
 The Dennison Manufacturing Company came here in the late 1800’s, joining the Saxonville Mills and the Para Rubber Shoe company as major employers in Framingham.
-Manufacturing has been a foundation to the Framingham economy; General Motors opened an automobile production center in 1945, and companies such as Bose and Avenuery-Dennison continue to play a large role in the economy.
+Manufacturing has been a foundation to the Framingham economy; General Motors opened an automobile production center in 1945, and companies such as Bose and Avery-Dennison continue to play a large role in the economy.
 Framingham is now a retail center for the region, housing such corporations as TJX.

 Framingham has been the center of important health studies as well.
 In 1917, Framingham was chosen as the site of "The Tuberculosis Demonstration", and in 1948, "The Framingham Heart Study" began.